A New Vision for Building Community

 Areas of Focus

-The NBI will initially focus on five strategic priorities, each of which has significant implications for the East Side of Buffalo.
+The NBI focuses on set strategic priorities, each of which has significant implications for the East Side of Buffalo.

 Whether it’s education, food justice, healthcare or another area of need, NBI is proud to partner with schools, nonprofits and grassroots organizations to work toward solutions.
 Explore our many opportunities and see how you can get involved, too.

 Shana Richardson is a proud Buffalo native, born and raised on the city’s East side.
 From an early age, Canisius University has been a part of her story.
 Shana grew up within walking distance of the KAC, and walked there every summer for 5 consecutive years to participate in the National Youth Sports Program, housed on the Canisius University campus.
 It was this early exposure to the institution that led Shana to choose Canisius to pursue her undergraduate degree in English.
 Shana received the Urban Leadership and Learning Community (ULLC) scholarship, known at that time as the McGowan Scholarship, a full 4-year scholarship, to attend Canisius, and her time was greatly enriched by her participation in this community of scholars.